 Pour the red pasta sauce evenly across the top of the pasta.
 Sprinkle veggie crumbles over the pasta sauce and add any of your favorite veggies, like chopped mushrooms.
 Sprinkle the top with chopped fresh basil (or dried) and vegan mozzarella.

-You can buy veggie crumbles at most grocery stores these days, but you can also make your own!
-I know, it sounds crazy, but I made some veggie sausage crumbles from oats.
-It’s true!
+You can buy veggie crumbles at most grocery stores these days, but you can also make your own.
+Here are some alternatives to store-bought veggie crumbles that you can add to this dish:

 Step Four: Bake and Serve

 Once done, remove the vegan bake from the oven and allow it to cool slightly before serving.

 Bake the pasta casserole for 20 to 25 minutes, until the cheese has melted.
 You can place a piece of foil over the top of the pan before baking to trap in steam and melt the cheese too.